dbonnin/-cd12352-Deploy-Infrastructure-as-Code-project/README.md

 Usage: run.bat preview <STACK_NAME> <TEMPLATE_NAME> <PARMS_NAME> <REGION>

-STACK_NAME: The name of the CloudFormation stack to preview changes for.
+- STACK_NAME: The name of the CloudFormation stack to preview changes for.
-TEMPLATE_NAME: The path to the CloudFormation template file.
+- TEMPLATE_NAME: The path to the CloudFormation template file.
-PARMS_NAME: The path to the parameter file for the CloudFormation stack.
+- PARMS_NAME: The path to the parameter file for the CloudFormation stack.
-REGION: The AWS region where the CloudFormation stack is located.
+- REGION: The AWS region where the CloudFormation stack is located.
-Make sure to adjust the values in these examples according to your actual use case and AWS environment.

-## Example usage:
+## Example usage (in Windows):

 To tear up: